nginxinc/crossplane/README.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nginx-conf could always use more documentation, whether as part of the
+crossplane could always use more documentation, whether as part of the
-official nginx-conf docs, in docstrings, or even on the web in blog posts,
+official crossplane docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nginxinc/nginx-conf/issues.
+The best way to send feedback is to file an issue at https://github.com/nginxinc/crossplane/issues.

 If you are proposing a feature: